weboko/lssa/README.md

 #### Sending tokens from the public account to the private account

 Sending tokens to an uninitialized private account causes the Authenticated-Transfers program to claim it.
+Just like with public accounts.
 This happens because program execution logic does not depend on whether the involved accounts are public or private.

 Let’s send 17 tokens to the new private account.